What is a Glug of Oil? Measurements - and why you don't really need them.

-If you are making a cake or bread then you’d have to be more accurate.
-Probably why I don't make cakes, oh and because I don't really like them must also have something to with with it!
+If you're making a cake or bread then you’d have to be more accurate which is probably why I don't make cakes; oh and because I don't really like them also has something to with with it!

 For other recipes, just go with the amount you feel is right.

 Have a taste; add more if you need to and less or none of the things you don't like.

 Cooking should be fun and an experiment of the flavours you like.
 No strict to the very gram measurements; that would make cooking boring.
 As long as you understand flavours, just go with what you think is best.